Priory Group's Unique Apprenticeship Opportunity Underway

 Back to menu

-Year-on-year since 1982 the UK population has been growing, something which goes unnoticed in most areas of the countries, but with where it is realised the most, is on our health services.
-In the UK, approximately 900,000 women give birth every year, and for each of these children, a Midwife delivers, whether they be still or live births.
+Year-on-year since 1982 the UK population has been growing, something which goes unnoticed in most areas of the country, but where it is most noticed most is via our health services.
+In the UK, approximately 900,000 women give birth every year, and for each of these children, a nursing Midwife is involved in every delivery.

-Training to be a Midwife is an admirable role, bringing a new life into the world is one of the most rewarding careers out there.
-According to the latest Royal College of Midwives the analysis of birth figures that was released in August 2019, the NHS needs another 2,500 Midwives to cope with the demand the NHS currently faces.
+Training to be a Midwifery nurse is an admirable role, bringing a new life into the world is one of the most rewarding careers out there.
+According to the latest Royal College of Midwives based on the analysis of birth figures and population that was released in August 2019, the NHS needs another 2,500 Midwives to cope with the demand the NHS currently faces.

-There is more demand than ever for skilled Midwives, and most graduates will have the opportunity to walk straight into a job when they have graduated from University.
+There is more demand than ever for skilled Midwives as our population continues to increase, and most graduates will have the opportunity to walk straight into a job when they have graduated from university.

 Our Midwifery degree at the University of Bolton recognises that for Midwives to be trained efficiently and effectively, they need to get hands-on experience.
 Our students spend 50% of their time in midwifery practise placements at various partner trusts in the region, something which you can select when applying.

-The facilities you will use while on campus include our Clinical Simulation Suites where you can practice and develop skills using industry equipment.
-From meeting with expectant mothers to delivering babies and beyond, you will learn the entire journey of what it is like to welcome a child into the world when you study at the University of Bolton.
+The facilities you will use while on campus include our Clinical Simulation Suites where you can practice and develop your Midwifery skills using industry equipment.
+From meeting with expectant mothers to delivering babies and beyond, you will learn the entire journey of what it is like to welcome a child into the world when you study Nursing and Midwifery at the University of Bolton.